Music therapy in children’s hospices

 Michael Thompson, Head Teacher, Hexham Priory School

-To find out more about the Soundtracks programme please email our Director of Soundtracks, Britta Koerber:
+To find out more about any element of the Soundtracks programme please email our Director of Soundtracks, Britta Koerber:

 Supporting children elsewhere